 The Board of Supervisors of the County has adopted the Alternative Method of Distribution of Tax Levies and Collections and of Tax Sale Proceeds (the "Teeter Plan"), as provided for in Section 4701 et seq. of the California Revenue and Taxation Code.
 Under the Teeter Plan, each entity levying property taxes in the County may draw on the amount of uncollected secured taxes credited to its fund, in the same manner as if the amount credited had been collected.
 The District participates in the Teeter Plan, and thus receives 100% of secured property taxes levied in exchange for foregoing any interest and penalties collected on delinquent taxes.
 However, under the statute creating the Teeter Plan, the Board of Supervisors could under certain circumstances terminate the Teeter Plan in its entirety and, in addition, the Board of Supervisors could terminate the Teeter Plan if the delinquency rate for all ad valorem property taxes levied within the District in any year exceeds 3%.
-In the event that the Teeter Plan were terminated, the amount of the property taxes and delinquency rates experienced with respect to the parcels within the District.
+In the event that the Teeter Plan were terminated, the amount of the property taxes received by the District would depend upon the collections of the ad valorem property taxes and delinquency rates experienced with respect to the parcels within the District.